openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ## Motivation

 Pre-shared key (PSK) authentication method provides a balance between security and computational efficiency.
-This authentication method was proposed in the first drafts of Ephermal Diffie-Hellman Over COSE (EDHOC), and was ruled out to speed out the development process.
+This authentication method was proposed in the first drafts of Ephemeral Diffie-Hellman Over COSE (EDHOC), and was ruled out to speed out the development process.
-However, there is now a renewed effort to reintroduce PSK authentication, making this draft an update to the {RFC9528}.
+However, there is now a renewed effort to reintroduce PSK authentication, making this draft an update to the {{RFC9528}}.

-One prominent use case of PSK authentication in the  (EDHOC) protocol is the update of session keys.
+One prominent use case of PSK authentication in the EDHOC protocol is the update of session keys.
 This method aims to reduce the computational cost that comes with re-running the protocol with public authentication keys.
 This efficiency is beneficial in scenarios where frequent key updates are needed, such in resource-constrained environments or applications requiring high-frequency secure communications.
 The use of PSK authentication in EDHOC ensures that session key can be refreshed without heavy computational overhead, typically associated with public key operations, thus optimizing both performance and security.

-Moreover, the resumption capability in Extensible Authentication Protocol (EAP) leveraging EDHOC can benefit from this method.
+The resumption capability in Extensible Authentication Protocol (EAP) leveraging EDHOC can benefit from this method.
 EAP-EDHOC resumption aims to provide a streamlined process for re-establishing secure sessions, reducing latency and resource consumption.
 By employing PSK authentication for key updates, EAP-EDHOC resumption can achieve  secure session resumption, enhancing overall efficiency and user experience.

-Lastly, EDHOC with PSK authentication can be useful in existing systems where two nodes are given PSK from other parties and would like to perform ephemeral Diffie-Hellman to get Perfect Forward Secrecy (PFS) and hinder the other parties to eavesdrop unless they are active on-path attackers during the whole communication.
+EDHOC with PSK authentication is also beneficial for existing systems where two nodes have been provided with a PSK from other parties.
+This allows the nodes to perform ephemeral Diffie-Hellman to achieve Perfect Forward Secrecy (PFS), ensuring that past communications remain secure even if the PSK is compromised.
+The authentication provided by EDHOC prevents eavesdropping by on-path attackers, as they would need to be active participants in the communication to intercept and potentially tamper with the session.
 Examples could be Generic Bootstrapping Architecture (GBA) and Authenticated Key Management Architecture (AKMA) in mobile systems, or Peer and Authenticator in EAP.

 ## Assumptions